kislerdm/demo_factorial/README.md

 -------------------------------------------------------------------------------
 ```

-It can be noticed from the table, that `haskell` requires least amount of expressions/code to solve the problem, `C++` on the other hand, requires the most amount of code among all compares languages.
+It can be noticed from the table, that `haskell` requires the least amount of expressions/code to solve the problem, `C++` on the other hand, requires the most amount of code among all compared languages.
 The figure for `python` is another confirmation of why the language is so popular among the community members - it's very easy to express your solution in a few lines of code.
 And it's not only that, the expressions are very human-readable.